SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/edit-paragraph.md

 7. Click **Apply** when you have finished.

-## Edit other content types
+## Edit other content types such as images or social media buttons

-To edit other content types, such as images, social media buttons/menus etc. in a message, do as follows:
+To edit other content types in a message:

 1. Go to the **Content** step in the mailing, or open a template for editing.
 2. In the message, click the content you wish to edit.
 The side-panel displays all editing options for the selected content.